 Paved trail users and equestrians riding in the vicinity of CR 475 and CR 475-A underpasses should be aware that the Cross Florida Greenway has installed convex mirrors at CR 475 and CR 475-A to aid in seeing opposing bicycle and equestrian traffic.
 The mirrors are intended to improve your situational awareness at these locations.
 Please use them to your advantage and report any maintenance issues to 352-236-7143.

 8 a.m. until sundown, 365 days a year.

 Explore some of the best mountain biking throughout Florida, the southeastern U.S. and even internationally.

 Santos includes 80+ miles of single-track diverse bike trails for beginners as well as expert-level trails that will challenge even the most elite riders.

 Developed and maintained through a partnership with the volunteer-based Ocala Mountain Bike Association, Santos is perennially rated as one of the best mountain bike facilities in existence.
 Numerous wooden “features” and the Vortex Freeride area located in a former limerock quarry provide extreme terrain in the flatlands of Florida.

 Annually, in the first weekend in March, OMBA hosts the Santos Fat Tire Festival at the trailhead and campground.
 It draws all of the top MTB manufacturers for the vendor village, demo rides and over 400 registered participants who enjoy organized trail rides and related events.
 It sells out every year quickly, so make sure to sign up as soon as it is announced.

-Adjacent to the Santos Trailhead and its diverse trail offerings is the Santos Campground.
-It features 23 full hookup sites available year round for overnight trips.
-Reservations can be made up to 11 months in advance via Reserve America online or by calling.
+Adjacent to the Santos Trailhead and its diverse trail offerings is the Santos Campground, available year round for overnight trips.
+The campground features 23 sites equipped with water and electric hookups and an onsite dump station.
+Reservations can be made up to 11 months in advance via Reserve America online or by call center.